-Drug Class Platform Product Candidate Indication (Targets) Pre- clinical Phase 1 Phase 2 Phase 3 Rights/ Collaborator Milestones BNT161 Influenza Pfizer Start first study 1H 2021 Infectious Disease BNT162 COVID-19 - Fosun Pharma (China), Pfizer (Global, except China) Data update June/July 2020 Immunotherapies To be selected Up to 10 indications Penn 8 First Phase 1 trial to start 1H 2021 MK/M To be selected HIV and tuberculosis Bill & Melinda Gates Foundation Rare Disease PRT BNT171 To be selected Not disclosed 4 more rare disease indications Genevant (global 50:50 profit/loss share) First Phase 1 trial to start 1H 2021
+Drug Class Platform Product Candidate Indication (Targets) Pre- clinical Phase 1 Phase 2 Phase 3 Rights/ Collaborator Milestones BNT161 Influenza Pfizer Start first study 1H 2021 Infections Disease BNT162 COVID-19 Fosun Pharma (China), Pfizer (Global, except China) Data update June/July 2020 Infectious Disease Immunotherapies To be selected Up to 10 indications Penn ^a First Phase 1 trial to start 1H 2021 mRNA To be selected HIV and tuberculosis Bill & Melinda Gates Foundation Rare Disease PRT BNT171 To be selected Notdisclosed 4 more rare disease indications Genevant (global 50:50 profit/loss share) First Phase 1 trial to start 1H 2021

-1 BNT113 and BNT115 are currently being studied in investigator-initiated phase 1 trials 2 BNT122 (NeST) is investigated in arm 2 (N=15) of the 3 arm TNBC-MERIT trial, with BNT114 as an optional treatment; BNT114 is investigated in arm 1 (N=12) and arm 3 (N=15) of the TNBC-MERIT trial (total patients in study; N=42) 3 Checkpoint Inhibitor 4 Update on the ongoing study including patient enrollment number, efficacy and safety data for an interim update expected in the second half of 2021 5 As the trial is sponsored and conducted by Sanofi, the timing of data updates is not under our control and is subject to change by Sanofi 6 Checkpoint 7 Small Molecule Immunomodulators We are eligible to receive worldwide licenses Protein Replacement Therapy
+BNT113 and BNT115 are currently being studied in investigator-initiated phase 1 trials BNT122 (iNeST) is investigated in arm 2 (N=15) of the 3 arm TNBC-MERIT trial, with BNT114 as an optional treatment; BNT114 is investigated in arm 1 (N=12) and arm 3 (N=15) of the TNBC-MERIT trial (total patients in study: N=42) Checkpoint Inhibitor

+Update on the ongoing study including patient enrollment number, efficacy and safety data for an interim update expected in the second half of 2021 As the trial is sponsored and conducted by Sanofi, the timing of data updates is not under our control and is subject to change by Sanofi Checkpoint 4

+Small Molecule Immunomodulators We are eligible to receive worldwide licenses Protein Replacement Therapy

 We believe the breadth of our technology positions us to combine modes of action in a coordinated, potentially synergistic way to treat cancer in a more efficacious manner than current existing therapies.
 For example, we have capitalized on synergies in our portfolio by combining our CAR-T cell development with a CARVac primer based on our FixVac platform.
-We further believe that our patient-centric approach and our broad, potentially synergistic portfolio of drug platforms place us at the forefront of a paradigm shift toward individualized immunotherapies in oncology and allow us to potentially address a larger share of cancer patients, as illustrated below:

-Cancer type Patient Population Challenge Our Therapeutic Strategy High mutational burden/ adjuvant stage cancers Significant portion of cancer patients Poor risk-benefit profile of CPIs \rangle mRNA Neoantigen Immunotherapy (iNeST) Low mutational burden cancers >60% of cancers Poor response to checkpoint inhibitors > Shared Antigens (FixVac, CAR-T cells, Neoantigentargeted T cells, Antibodies) "Immune desert" cancers >40% of high- mutational cancers Poor infiltration and activation of T-cells into TME > RNA Immunotherapy Immunostimulatory Compounds (intratumoral, RiboCytokines) Cancers with MHC / B2M loss 20-30% of CPI exposed advanced cancers Failure of immune system to recognize tumor cells \rangle Antibodies CAR-T cells Refractory tumors Patients with multiple resistance mechanisms Few treatment options \rangle Cell Therapies Combination Therapies
+We further believe that our patient-centric approach and our broad, potentially synergistic portfolio of drug platforms place us at the forefront of a paradigm shift toward individualized immunotherapies in oncology and allow us to potentially address a larger share of cancer patients, as illustrated below: Cancer type Patient Population Challenge Our Therapeutic Strategy High mutational burden/ mRNA Neoantigen Significant portion Poor risk-benefit profile Immunotherapy (iNeST) of cancer patients of CPIs adjuvant stage cancers Shared Antigens Low mutational Poor response to (FixVac, CAR-T cells, Neoantigen->60% of cancers burden cancers checkpoint inhibitors targeted T cells, Antibodies) RNA Immunotherapy Poor infiltration and "Immune desert" >40% of high- Immunostimulatory Compounds activation of T-cells mutational cancers cancers into TME (intratumoral, RiboCytokines) Cancers with 20-30% of CPI exposed Failure of immune system Antibodies to recognize tumor cells MHC / B2M loss advanced cancers CAR-T cells Patients with multiple Cell Therapies Refractory tumors Few treatment options resistance mechanisms · Combination Therapies